tidiview/francois-vidit.com/user/sites/docs/pages/01.reference/05.bruges/01.hopital-saint-jean/01.saint-jean/docs.en.md

 When on Sundays and days of celebration, and during religious offices, the polyptich was opened, the sick could see this group of saints, these idealised characters, immobiles in an atmosphere of calm and without passion, a world that contained the promise of hereafter, in which the suffering and the tried of the earth would be rewarded.

 The triptych was probably commanded before 1475, since it was in that year that Antoine Seghers died.
-He was placed above the master altar in 1479.
+It was placed above the master altar in 1479.
-He was taken away from the church in the seventeenth century to take place in 1637 at the Baroque altar.
+It was taken away from the church in the seventeenth century to take place in 1637 at the Baroque altar.